 “What is it?”

 “Why did you bring the toys?”
 If he didn’t think I was ready, why did he bring the toys?
 Do they have clubs on Anguilla?
-Oh God…did he bring them to play with someone else?
-He must have read the look on my face when he answered,
+Oh God… did he bring them to play with someone else?
+He must have read the look on my face when he answers,

 Fuck, he is so hot!